These are my step by step instructions on how to make a proper cup of tea (using British teabags). No fancy teacups here, just mugs.

 This post may contain Amazon affiliate links for your convenience, but with no additional cost to you.

-I have a theory that from the day of the Boston Tea Party, the US continued their boycott of tea for such a long time, and because it was obviously associated with the tyranny of the “mother country,” that coffee became the preferred hot beverage in this country.
+I have a theory that from the day of the Boston Tea Party, the US continued their boycott of tea for a very, very long time.
+Because it was obviously associated with the tyranny of the “mother country,” this is the reason that coffee became the preferred hot beverage in this country.
+What do you think?

-Tea is an institution in the UK; it’s fibers are woven into the British culture in such a way that it is difficult to describe to a “non-Brit.”
-I came across this video a while ago and was so awed by the impact a drink can have on a country (Eastenders is a popular soap-opera type show in the UK; when it finishes, most viewers turn the kettle on for a cup of tea resulting in a huge surge for electricity)!
+Tea is an institution in the UK.
+Its fibers are woven into the British culture in such a way that it is difficult to describe to a “non-Brit.”
+I came across this video a while ago and was so awed by the impact a beverage can have on a country.
+FYI to Americans, Eastenders is a popular soap-opera type show in the UK.
+When the show finishes, most viewers turn the kettle on for a cup of tea resulting in a huge surge for electricity!

 First of all, bring water to a boil, but do not let it keep boiling; remove it as soon as it comes to a boil.
 Hot water will not do.
 We want the tea leaves to infuse the flavor of the tea into the water, and tepid or hot water will not do this nearly as well as boiling water.
 I use an electric kettle because we make a lot of tea.